Jaykler/Product-Card-Review/README.md

 ### Continued development

-As mentioned above about the @media, i feel like I have not gotten confortable using it.
-However, I'll contineu to focuse on practicing.
+As mentioned above, when I used @media, I felt like I had a hard time understanding how it works.
+However, I'll keep practicing.

 ### Useful resources